EnzoLucido/speak-easy/README.md

 # SpeakEasy
 This project allows vocal analysis in the browser.

 You can visit the website at [https://speak-easy-pied.vercel.app/](https://speak-easy-pied.vercel.app/).
+It is being hosted online temporarily for HackDavis 2025.

 To run your own version locally: